 That’s why I’m writing this blog.
 I want to explore what self-actualization and self-transcendence mean for us gay men.
 I want to explore it for myself, and walk with you in your quest for these high aims.
 I’ll be drawing together insights from the major wisdom traditions (from Buddhist to Sufi to Taoist), and the various humanistic and transpersonal psychologies (from Carl Jung to John Welwood).
 I’ll seek to apply all this to our gay experience.
 Over the next four posts, let’s get started by exploring the four aims from a gay perspective.

 To go deeper:

-If you are interested in purchasing any of these resources, please click a Kindle, Hardcover, or Paper link below.
-Your purchase directly from this link will help support this blog.
+If you are interested in purchasing any of the books below, please click a Kindle, Hardcover, or Paper link.
+Your purchase directly from these links will help support this blog.

 Rod Stryker, The Four Desires: Creating a Life of Purpose, Happiness, Prosperity and Freedom (Kindle) (Hardcover) (Paper).
 Yoga teacher Rod Stryker developed a course based on the four aims entitled “The Yoga of Fulfillment.”
 He then distilled that course into this book.
 With stories, exercises, and explanations, it provides a road map for pursuing the four aims.
 Also available are an accompanying workbook (here) and CD set (here).

 Daniélou, Alain.
 Virtue, Success, Pleasure, and Liberation: The Four Aims of Life in the Tradition of Ancient India (Kindle) (Paper).
 Daniélou was a gay French historian, musician, and expert on Shaivite Hinduism.
 This catena of quotations from Hindu sources together with Daniélou’s commentary gives the cultural and textual background to appreciate the four purusharthas in their original context.